SandAI-org/MagiAttention/README.md

 ## Citation 📝

-If you use MagiAttention in your research, please cite:
+If you find MagiAttention useful in your research, please cite:

 ```bibtex
 @misc{magiattention2025,